RaresButuc/Journalist-Junction.com/README.md

 ![5](https://github.com/user-attachments/assets/a119bb03-ea97-4ac9-8598-71ee087490de)

+&nbsp;

 - `Profile` Page, where everyone can see informations about yourself.
 Also, you can subscribe to other channel, and obvously you can't subscribe to your own one.

 ![7](https://github.com/user-attachments/assets/9017e0fa-dc6a-47f4-939a-800b32b03cf0)
-(Your own channel)
+**(Your own channel)**

+&nbsp;

 ![6](https://github.com/user-attachments/assets/79a5295c-6f4c-4db3-a104-ce7cca756c3d)
-(Other people's channel)
+**(Other people's channel)**

-As you can see, you can see in the second image, in case you didn't choose any profile or background iimage, it will use some default ones until you will decide.
+As you can see, you can see in the second image, in case you didn't choose any profile or background image, it will use some default ones until you will decide.
 Under the profile image are listed informations about yourself, contact data and social media links in case you've got any.
 And last, but not least, from this point it starts the channel's articles section, where are listed all the user's articles in chronological order (from the newest to the oldest), using an "Infinite Scroll" library that makes the scrolling more enjoyable and smoother by not loading all the data instantly on the page.

+&nbsp;

 - `Post New Article` Page is you general Control Panel where you can see every project you started.
 A button that stands out is the one on the right,that, once pressed, will initialize a new project and will redirect you to the edit page of that article;

 ![15](https://github.com/RaresButuc/Journalist-Junction.com/assets/116391767/52cd627f-29d6-4bab-bd34-4961bda80bd3)

+&nbsp;

 - `Edit` Page is an individual page for every article started,that represents the control panel of any of these entities.
 This offers us all the neccessary tools to add all kinds of informations in it,from simple text,to high quality photos.
 Also,you have to add informations like the language of the article,and the location where it was written from or the place it is about.
 Those kind of data will help the article to be easily filtered and found by people interested in the topic of it,and looking for a specific language or zone;

 ![16](https://github.com/RaresButuc/Journalist-Junction.com/assets/116391767/35e37065-af4a-44eb-bc78-f7863889afcf)

+&nbsp;

 - `Read` Page is the final result after finishing and publishing an article.
 If an article is not officially published,it can't be seen, even if all the necessary fields were completed: